Andalusia, spirited and passionate Mediterranean melting pot

 Granada, dominated by the Spanish peninsula’s highest mountains, the snowcapped Mulhacén and Veleta peaks of the Sierra Nevada.
-The city is not only the highlight of its province but one of the great destinations of Spain, as the home of Andalucía’s most precious monument, the exquisite Moorish Alhambra palace and gardens.The city preserves, too, the old Moorish quarter of Albaicín and gypsy barrio of Sacromonte – places filled with the sensual atmosphere of Flamenco, and with the rich islamic legacy of the last outpost of Muslim Spain – as well as a host of Christian monuments, including the beautiful Capilla Real, with the tombs of Fernando and Isabel, Los Reyes Católicos.
+The city is not only the highlight of its province but one of the great destinations of Spain, as the home of Andalucía’s most precious monument, the exquisite Moorish Alhambra palace and gardens.The city preserves, too, the old Moorish quarter of Albaicín and gypsy barrio of Sacromonte – places filled with the sensual atmosphere of Flamenco, and with the rich islamic legacy of the last outpost of Muslim Spain.
+No less significant is the Christian legacy, with the magnificent Capilla Real, which hosts the Tombs of Fernando and Isabel, Los Reyes Católicos.
 Another of the greatest architectural wonders from the Catholic Kings is the 16th century Monasterio de San Jerónimo, located in the outskirts of the Old Town, an old Monastery still occupied by monks and nuns, a unique spiritual building which strikes visitors with the colorful contrast between the stained glass and the interior surface all covered by frescoes.

 The smallest of Andalucía’s eight provinces, Málaga is also its most populous, swelling to bursting point with the sheer weight of visitors in high summer.
 Although primarily known as the gateway to the Costa del Sol and its unashamedly commercial resorts such as Torremolinos and Marbella, the province has much more to offer than just its coastline.

-In the west of Málaga’s provincial heartland lies the Serranía de Ronda, a series of small mountain ranges sprinkled with gleaming, whitewashed pueblos blancos (White Towns), of which Ronda, located astride the stunningly beautiful El Tajo gorge, stands on an enormous outcrop of rock.
+In the west of Málaga’s provincial heartland lies the Serranía de Ronda, a series of small mountain ranges sprinkled with gleaming, whitewashed Pueblos Blancos (White Towns), of which Ronda, located astride the stunningly beautiful El Tajo gorge, stands on an enormous outcrop of rock.
 The centre of town is split by a Bridge built in the 18th century.
 Wander across the bridge and you are in La Ciudad (old town) inhabited in old days by groups of marauding bandits.
 Ronda was established in the 9th century BC and features multiples attractions considering its small size.
 Some of the highlights are the stated Old Town, which largely dates to Islamic times, the town’s impressive Cathedral, the Bullring, San Juan Bosco House and the Mondragón Palace.